gangstead/how-to-node-chat/slides/slides.md

 git push heroku master
 ```
 ???
+Heroku create adds a new git remote, if not in a git repository subsequent commands will fail because it can't find a heroku app.
 Heroku name must be unique.
-Don't do this in a git repository
+Don't do this in another git repository
 ---
 # Deploy to Heroku bonus
 - `heroku addons:add redistogo:nano`